12 Annoying Things Movies Always Get Wrong About Real Life

 Women running in heels

 The same strong female leads can, and do, perform all of their heroic stunts in heels because, well, I’m not really sure.
 Even in scenes where hordes of people are running away from a disaster, odds are the women are in heels because women wear them exclusively.
 Of course, the coup de grâce for female viewers is watching a stone-faced woman run away from an explosion in heels without looking behind her as her perfect hair blows in the wind.
+How many of these classic movies people lie about watching have you actually seen?

 Back in the day, one screenwriter decided that a character needed to make a getaway.
 The doors and windows weren’t options, so the only available exit was an air vent.
 And so began the trend of making characters wiggle through air vents as an alternate means of moving between locations, even though real air vent openings are about the size of a toddler.
 And they would definitely collapse under a grown person’s weight.
 You’ll want to check out these movies that have hilarious titles in other countries.